arvindsandhu12/ipl-data-analysis/README.md

 - Visuals: Bar charts, line plots, filters, pie charts

 ## 🚀 How to Use
-1. Open the `.ipynb` file in Jupyter Notebook to view EDA
-2. Open the `.pbix` file in Power BI Desktop to explore dashboards
+.
+Open the `.pbix` file in Power BI Desktop to explore dashboards

 ---